List of Arizona Coyotes seasons

-This is a list of seasons completed by the Arizona Coyotes of the National Hockey League.
-This list documents the records and playoff results for all seasons the Coyotes completed in the NHL since their relocation from Winnipeg in 1996 as the Phoenix Coyotes, up to when they suspended operations following the 2023–24 NHL season.
+This is a list of seasons completed by the Arizona Coyotes of the National Hockey League (NHL).
+This list documents the records and playoff results for all seasons the Coyotes completed in the NHL since joining as an expansion team in 1996 as the Phoenix Coyotes, up to when they suspended operations following the 2023–24 season.

-In 27 completed seasons (2004–05 NHL season was not played), the Coyotes made the playoffs nine times and won a division title once.
+In 27 completed seasons (2004–05 season was not played due to lockout), the Coyotes made the playoffs nine times and won a division title once.